-Get into the spirit of the Halloween season in and around Albany with trick-or-treat events, haunted corn mazes, a good old-fashioned trip to the pumpkin patch and much, much more
+Get into the spirit of the Halloween season and beyond in and around Albany with trick-or-treat events, haunted corn mazes, a good old-fashioned trip to the pumpkin patch, holiday markets and much, much more

 Here are a few fun and exciting events you won’t want to miss.